Gemcitabine and cisplatin chemotherapy

 Some people might experience the following side effects while they are having the chemotherapy:

-GemCisplat may cause flu-like symptoms such as: feeling hot or cold and/or shivery, having a headache and aching.
+Gemcitabine and cisplatin may cause flu-like symptoms such as feeling hot, cold, or shivery, having a headache and aching.
 You may have these symptoms while the drug is being given or several hours after.
 Your nurse will tell you if this is likely to happen.
 They may advise you to take paracetamol.
 Drinking plenty of fluids will also help.

 If the symptoms are severe or don’t improve after 24 hours, contact the hospital.